reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 }

 ```
+We configure AWS credentials by adding two environment variables:

+Running `terraform plan` command will start a remote run in the configured Terraform Cloud workspace.
 Running `terraform plan` will output the following log:

 ```shell
 Running plan in the remote backend.
 Output will stream here.
 Pressing Ctrl-C